-Daily Routine Of The Royal Family: What Do They Do When We Don?t See Them?
+The Royal Family Everyday Routine: What Do They Do When We Do Not See Them?

-People are always curious about the life of the royals.
-It?s interesting what do they eat, what do they do during a day and even what do they wear at home.
-But for years, it?s becoming more and more apparent that the new generation of British royals is trying to have a normal life as possible.
-And that?s how William and Kate try to raise their kids.
-The Duke and Duchess of Cambridge try to take their kids to playdates with other kids, they visit local pubs, and Kate does her own grocery shopping.
+Citizens still have a curiosity about royal life.
+What they eat, what they do during a day and even what they wear at home, is fascinating.
+But it’s been painfully evident for years that the younger generation of British royals are trying to live as regular life as possible.
+And so is how William and Kate are trying to raise their children.
+Cambridge’s Duke and Duchess are trying to take their kids to play dates with other kids, they are visiting local bars, and Kate is doing her own grocery shopping.

-Of course, their daily routines might differ given all kinds of events they take part in.
-But in general, Queen Elizabeth II starts her day with a bowl of Special K cereal at 7.30 am.
-She is woken up by the sounds of the Piper to the Sovereign.
-Then, she answers to letters, has her meetings, and takes for a walk her beloved corgis.
-Every Wednesday, she has a meeting with the Prime Minister.
+Of course, their everyday schedules may be different despite all sorts of activities in which they participate.
+But usually, Queen Elizabeth II starts her day at 7.30 am with a bowl of Special K cereal.
+She is woken up to the Sovereign by the sounds of the Piper.
+Then, she answers emails, attends meetings, and takes her beloved corgis for a stroll.
+She holds a meeting with the Prime Minister every Wednesday.

-Prince William gave up his career with the Air Ambulance service.
-He was a helicopter pilot there.
-Instead, he decided to work on his royal duties and raise his children.
+Prince William has abandoned his Air Ambulance service career.
+There, he was a pilot of a helicopter.
+He opted instead to focus on his royal duties and to raise his son.

-The Duchess of Cambridge in addition to being a mother and spending most of her time with the kids does a lot of her royal duties.
-What is more, she enjoys photography.
+In addition to being a mom and spending much of her time with the children, the Duchess of Cambridge does many of her royal duties.
+What’s more, she loves taking photos.

-Earning money isn?t something the royals care about.
-All in all, they need about ?300 million a year to cover all the expenses.
-And while some funds are taken from the private investments of the Queen, the rest is donated by the British government.
+Earning money doesn’t matter to the royals.
+All in all, to cover all the costs, they need around 300 million a year.
+And although some funds are obtained from the Queen’s private savings, the others are donated by the British Government

 Some more Routine Of The Royal Family

-The Birmingham Mail tells us that the Queen starts off each day reading the paper and answering letters from the public.
-Her Majesty reportedly receives upwards of 300 letters a day, and tries to answer many of them herself.
-Whatever she can?t answer herself gets passed on to members of her staff.
+The Birmingham Mail informs us that the Queen begins reading the paper every day and answering letters from the public.
+Reportedly, Her Majesty receives more than 300 letters a day and attempts to respond to all of them on her own.
+Everything that she can not respond to herself is passed on to her staff members.

-Her Majesty has a very full calendar consisting of both political and social events, given the colloquial term ?engagements.?
-This ranges from opening new sessions of Parliament to hosting parties and giving out awards.
-Although she often eats lunch privately, she often ends up hosting heads of state for luncheons alongside her husband, Prince Philip.
-According to the Telegraph, the Queen carried out more engagements in 2015 than Prince William, Prince Harry, and Kate Middleton combined.
-This is the Routine Of The Royal Family Practice
+Her Majesty has a very detailed schedule of political and social affairs, despite the colloquial word ‘ engagements.’
+This varies from opening new Parliament sessions to organizing and rewarding parties.
+While she frequently takes private lunch, she also ends up meeting heads of state with her husband, Prince Philip, for luncheons.
+The Queen performed more obligations in 2015 than Prince William, Prince Harry and Kate Middleton combined, according to the Telegraph.
+This is The Royal Family Practice

-Even the Duchess of Cambridge has duties to fulfill as part of the Royal Family.
-A big part of her day is spent attending briefings with her personal secretary and advisers to keep her up to date on public, political, and cultural affairs.
-This helps the Duchess stay in the know about people and events since she attends many events as a representative of the family.
+Even the Duchess of Cambridge has tasks to perform as part of the Royal Family.
+Much of her day is spent receiving meetings with her personal secretary and advisors to keep her up-to-date on economic, political, and cultural matters.
+This lets the Duchess remain in the loop about people and events as a family representative she attends several activities.

 Prince Charles represents the Queen

-Previously, Prince Harry spent 10 years serving in the Armed Forces.
-Now, he represents the Queen and engages in a plethora of charitable endeavors.
-In addition to work he does with his brother William, Harry has set up many charitable organizations overseas, including the creation of his Paralympics event, the Invictus Games.
+Prince Harry previously served in the Armed Forces for 10 years.
+Now he’s serving the Queen and participating in a number of charitable endeavours.
+In addition to his work with his brother William, Harry has set up several organisations internationally, including the development of his Paralympics game, the Invictus Games.

-All that letter-writing and informal lunching?
-That?s just what the Queen does in the first part of her day!
-Her Majesty makes a handful of public appearances throughout her day.
-Often times, she stays in one city an afternoon to attend as many events as possible.
+All the letter-writing and casual lunch That’s just what the Queen is doing in the first part of her day!
+Her Majesty makes a series of public appearances all day long.
+Sometimes, she spends an afternoon in one city to attend as many activities as possible.

 Our Social Media Links :